MirelaGTulbure/gaec-lab/content/publication/2005-10-2-SEH-Tulbure/index.md

 ---
-title: "The infl uence of habitat characteristics on amphibian species richness in two river basins of Romania"
+title: "The influence of habitat characteristics on amphibian species richness in two river basins of Romania"
 authors:
 - Tibor Hartel